-The January 2017 tornadoes and Hurricane Irma had a pronounced impact on low and moderate income (LMI) households within the 15 counties eligible for FEMA Individual Assistance.
-HUD requires that at a minimum, 70% of the total CDBG-DR funds benefit households of low to moderate income.
-LMI limits are determined by HUD based on the Area Median Income of the county and are categorized by number of persons in the family.
-Low to moderate income households are defined as households that do not exceed 80% of the area median income for their area, as determined by HUD.
+The January 2017 tornadoes and Hurricane Irma had a pronounced impact on low- and moderate- income (LMI) households within the 15 counties eligible for FEMA Individual Assistance.
+HUD requires that at a minimum, 70% of the total CDBG-DR funds benefit LMI households.
+LMI limits are determined by HUD based on the Area Median Income ("AMI") of the county and are categorized by number of persons in the family.
+LMI households are defined as households that do not exceed 80% of the AMI for their area, as determined by HUD.
 These income categories are grouped into the following classifications: